prathamshah607/prathamshah607/README.md

 Nice to see you :)

 Just your friendly neighborhood tech enthusiast.
-I dive into AI, cybersecurity, and building nifty tools to make life easier (just keep swimming, just keep swimming..)
+I work in AI, cybersecurity, and building nifty things to make life less boring

 ### Here's some of my work